 I came to Auburn from Texas, where I spent six years receiving my Ph.D. and postdoctoral training.
 Before that, I grew up in a mid-size city in China and made up my mind early to become a chemist under the positive influence of my high-school chemistry teacher.
 Chemistry aside, I enjoy sports, music and reading.

 Second-year graduate student.

 Hi!
 I'm Alex and I'm a junior chemistry student at Auburn.
 I'm pretty good at skateboarding and like to learn some solar energy related chemistry in Dr. Zhan's lab.

 Hi!
 I'm Matt and I'm a junior chemistry student at Auburn.
 I'm working on hybrid lipid bilayers in Dr. Zhan's lab.

 Postdoctoral researcher '07-'10, Current employment: Professor, Huangzhong University of Science and Technology, Wuhan, China

 Visiting Scholar '10-'11, Current employment: Associate Professor, Wuhan University, Wuhan, China

 Postdoctoral researcher '11-'12, Current employment: Postdoctoral researcher, Texas A&M

-Our research on solar energy conversion gets funded by the NSF (through a CAREER award to W.Z.).
+Our research is currently supported by the National Science Foundation.
 We're grateful for their recognition and generous support.